 Student Research Committee, Kerman University of Medical Sciences, Kerman, Iran.

-Background and aim: Numerous meta-analyses of childhood leukemia have been published, but no comprehensive study has examined the factors influencing childhood leukemia.
-In order to introduce these factors to the medical staff and patients, the purpose of this review article was to scrutinize the modifiable and non-modifiable factors affecting the risk of childhood leukemia.
+Background: Numerous meta-analyses of childhood leukemia have been published, but no comprehensive study has examined the factors influencing childhood leukemia.
+We aimed to scrutinize the modifiable and non-modifiable factors affecting the risk of childhood leukemia.

-Material and methods: Two independent researchers screened the articles studying the effect of modifiable and non-modifiable factors on the childhood leukaemia on the related databases, including Scopus, EMBASE, Cochrane, Web of Science and Medline, without time and language restrictions from inception up to March 10, 2020; any disagreement in this context was judged by a supervisor.
+Materials and Methods: In this overview, two independent researchers screened the articles studying the effect of modifiable and non-modifiable factors on the childhood leukemia from the related databases, including Scopus, EMBASE, Cochrane, Web of Science, and Medline, without time and language restrictions from inception up to March 10, 2020.